massung/spark/README.md

 Spark is a 2D, HTML5, game engine.
 It has the following features:

 * It's simple!
 100% pure JavaScript.
-* Multi-platform: desktop, Android, iOS, webOS, FireOS.
+* Multi-platform: desktop, mobile, anything with a browser
-* Scene management: projection, camera, layers, scene graph, ...
+* Scene management: projection, camera, layers, actors
-* Collision detection and 2D physics.
+* Fast 2D collision detection
-* Sprites, behaviors, animation, and tweening.
+* Sprites, behaviors, tweening, timelines
-* GUI controls and GUI skinning.
+* GUI controls and skinning
-* Audio: clips and looping.
+* Audio sounds and looping
-* Networking: WebSocket connections for multiplayer games.

 Once you've gone over the Quickstart and Tutorial, head on over to the [documentation](https://github.com/massung/spark/doc/) section and learn how